 If turning a profit on your tucked-away treasures is a priority, you may want to reconsider.
 The price of packing and shipping can be quite high.

-Are you prepared to handle the logistics involved in selling your set?
+Are you prepared to handle the logistics to sell your fine china set?

 Especially if you are planning to break the set apart into place settings or by piece, know that you will be responsible for coordinating the listing and delivery/pick up scheduling.